 b.
 Work Hours:

-The School’s general hours of operation are [Insert Hours].
+The Charter School’s general hours of operation are [Insert Hours].
 Employee’s specific schedule will be determined by his or her supervisor.
 Specific starting and ending times of work days shall be determined according to the needs and schedules of the site or department where Employee is assigned.
 Employee acknowledges that the Charter School’s offer of employment is based upon Employee’s express willingness to perform job responsibilities, and/or student activities as assigned by the Charter School which may occur outside the Charter School’s normal operating hours.

 Employee will not render services in person or by electronic means, paid or otherwise, for any other person or entity during scheduled work hours with the Charter School.